Tox-Archive/Tox-OSX/README.md

 The development has just begun.
 The TODO will be updated from time to time.

 - DESIGNER: Make the text status under the username and surround the avatar by status color
-- DESIGNER: Make conversation tab
+- DESIGNER: Make conversations tab
+- DESIGNER: Make profile page
+- DESIGNER: Make search engine
 - DESIGNER: Make group chat
 - DESIGNER: Make video/audio call
+- DESIGNER: Make a lock screen protected with password

 Contributing
 ------------